LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 -  Without notifications, the person trying to set a remote override will see a message about "no deviceToken" and no remote override will actually enact
 - If Background app refresh is not enabled, the remote overrides will only enact if the Loop app is open and the phone is unlocked.

-## Step 2: Apple Push Notifications
+## Step 2: <span translate="no">Apple Push Notifications</span>

 The next part of this will help your Loop app give permissions to your Nightscout site to remotely interact with it.
-To enable this, you need to create a key and grant it access to the Apple Push Notification Service (APNS). *(Reminder - this only works with the paid Apple Developer ID.)*
+To enable this, you need to create a key and grant it access to the <span translate="no">Apple Push Notification Service (APNS)</span>. *(Reminder - this only works with the paid Apple Developer ID.)*

-1. To get started, go to the "Keys" section under Apple Developer's [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/authkeys/list) and login with the Apple ID associated with your developer team that you used to sign your Loop app.
+1. To get started, go to the `Keys` section under Apple Developer's <span translate="no">[Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/authkeys/list)</span> and login with the <span translate="no">Apple ID</span> associated with your developer team that you used to sign your <span translate="no">Loop</span> app.

-2. If not already open in your browser (compare with below screenshot), click on "Keys" (located on the left-hand column).
-Click on the blue "Create a new key" **OR** the &plus; icon to add a new key.
+2. If not already open in your browser (compare with below screenshot), click on `Keys` (located on the left-hand column).
+Click on the blue `Create a new key` **OR** the &plus; icon to add a new key.

     ![img/apns-add-key.png](img/apns-add-key.png)

 3. In the form that appears, do the following:
-    - Click the checkbox for enabling "**Apple Push Notifications service (APNs)**"
+    - Click the checkbox for enabling **<span translate="no">Apple Push Notifications service (APNs)</span>**"
     - Enter a name for the key such as "Nightscout" (you can name it however you want, just make sure you know what the key is for by the name you choose).
-    - Then click the "Continue" button in the upper right of the screen.
+    - Then click the `Continue` button in the upper right of the screen.

     ![img/key-apns.png](img/key-apns.png)

-4. In the screen that follows, click the blue "**Register**" button.
+4. In the screen that follows, click the blue `Register` button.

     ![img/apns-register.png](img/apns-register.png)

-5. In the screen that follows, click the blue "**Download**" button.
-This step will download a file with a name that starts with "AuthKey" and ends with ".p8".
+5. In the screen that follows, click the blue `Download` button.
+This step will download a file with a name that starts with `AuthKey` and ends with `.p8`.

     ![img/apns-download.png](img/apns-download.png)

-6. Find your AuthKey download in your downloads folder.
+6. Find your `AuthKey` download in your downloads folder.
 Double-click to open it and you will be presented a message asking how you'd like to open it.
-Click on "Choose Application..." and then select "TextEdit" as your application to open it with.
+Click on "Choose Application..." and then select <span translate="no">*TextEdit*</span> as your application to open it with.
     ![img/apns-open.png](img/apns-open.png)
     ![img/apns-textedit.png](img/apns-textedit.png)
 7. When the file opens, it will look similar to the screenshot below.
-In a few minutes, after we do a few other steps first, we will need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in Heroku.
+In a few minutes, after we do a few other steps first, we will need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in *<span translate="no">Heroku</span>* or whichever *Nightscout* provider you are using.
 Yes, allllll of the contents.
-So, easiest way is to click inside that file and then press `command-a` to highlight all the text and then `command-c` to copy it all to the clipboard.
+So, easiest way is to click inside that file and to highlight all the text and then to copy it all to the clipboard.
+    * On a **Mac**, press ++command+"A"++ to select all, then ++command+"C"++ to copy the selection.
+    * On a **PC**, press ++control+"A"++ to select all, then ++control+"C"++ to copy the selection.
     You don't have to do it right now...just keep that window open in the background for now until we need it a little further down.
 Then we will copy all that text.

     ![img/apns-copy-key.png](img/apns-copy-key.png)

-## Step 3: Add APN to Nightscout
+## Step 3: Add APN to <span translate="no">Nightscout</span>

-### Update Nightscout Site
+### Update <span translate="no">Nightscout</span> Site

-You'll need to make sure your Nightscout site version is at version 13.0.1 or newer for remote overrides and version 14.2.6 or newer for access to all the remote command features.
+You'll need to make sure your <span translate="no">*Nightscout*</span> site version is at version 13.0.1 or newer for remote overrides and version 14.2.6 or newer for access to all the remote command features.
 You can check your version number by looking at the bottom of your NS site's settings (tap on the hamburger menu - three horizontal lines at the upper right), near where the authentication button is located.

-This link should be used if you want to [Nightscout: Update](https://nightscout.github.io/update/update/) your Nightscout site.
+This link should be used if you want to [Nightscout: Update](https://nightscout.github.io/update/update/) your <span translate="no">*Nightscout*</span> site.

-Note - for Google Cloud users, the [Xdrip: Google Cloud Nightscout](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud.html) instructions include information about updating your site.
+Note - for <span translate="no">*Google Cloud*</span> users, the [`Xdrip`: Google Cloud Nightscout](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud.html) instructions include information about updating your site.
 Scroll down to the line (on that page) that says `Update Nightscout`.

 ### Add APN Variables to Nightscout

 In order to use remote overrides, you must add a couple of new variables.
 If you don't know how to update your Nightscout Configuration, review [Nightscout: Setup Variables](https://nightscout.github.io/nightscout/setup_variables/) and then come back.

-The instructions in this section show Heroku images.
+The instructions in this section show *Heroku* images.
 If you are using a different method, you should be able to "translate" the steps.

-Go to the `Settings` tab near the top of the screen on your Heroku app and then click on `Reveal Config Vars`.
+Go to the `Settings` tab near the top of the screen on your *Heroku* app and then click on `Reveal Config Vars`.

 ![img/heroku5.png](img/heroku5.png){width="650"}
 {align="center"}